New Zealand

 Advertising jingle with a lively tune.
-It has been heard for decades on New Zealand Tv, sung by two dancing cartoon dairy farmers, Ches and Dale.
-Legend has it that members of a 1970s New Zealand overseas trade delegation sung it, on an overseas trip, when asked to sing a New Zealand folk song.
+It has been heard for decades on New Zealand TV, sung by two dancing cartoon men, Ches, a dairy farmer, and Dale, a cheese factory worker.

-"We are the boys from down on the farm,
+"We are the blokes from down on the farm,

 We really know our cheese